yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 much more aggressive and offensive.
 And there are many of them.
 You need to learn and practice a lot before you become competent enough to fetch information out of that programming community without pulling your hair out and screaming at the monitor.
-StackOverflow will help you a lot, both through questions you will ask and answers you will try to give.
+Stack Overflow will help you a lot, both through questions you will ask and answers you will try to give.
 And you can't learn that in the office dealing with your friends only.